-Pediatric Bell’s palsy may cause facial paralysis in children from infancy to adolescence.
-We understand the challenges associated with Bell’s palsy in childhood and offer Botox and surgical treatments to ensure kids get the support they need to minimize the effects of unilateral facial weakness.
+Pediatric Bell’s palsy can cause facial paralysis in children from infancy to adolescence.
+Dr. Babak Azizzadeh of The Facial Paralysis Institute understands the challenges associated with Bell’s palsy in childhood.
+He offers Botox and surgical treatments to treat Bell’s palsy.

-There are over 100 known causes of pediatric facial paralysis.
-Some of the most common causes of pediatric facial paralysis include:
+There are over 100 known causes of Bell’s palsy in kids.
+These causes include:

 - Salivary gland inflammation